Our services run deep and are backed by over ten years of experience.

 Our Social Care services has grown exponentially.
 Our ablutions and laundry facility operates 5 days per week and has become an essential health and hygiene proposition to dozens of people living on our city’s streets.
 Our weekly primary health care clinic provides dignified and professional care for up to 80 homeless individuals each week, and our recently launched monthly specialized health care clinic provides:

 Specialised health care includes screening for, amongst others, dread disease and reproductive health.

 We believe that all people should have the opportunity to work and experience the dignity of supporting themselves and their families.
-This is facilitated by our comprehensive industry-driven vocational training with as strong focus on: • job readiness • life skills • computer literacy • financial literacy • intensive social care Our holistic approach to training has been effective, empowering and improved our clients well being and access to employment.
+This is facilitated by our comprehensive on demand industry-driven vocational training with as strong focus on: • job readiness • life skills • computer literacy • financial literacy • intensive social care Our holistic approach to training has been effective, empowering and improved our clients well being and access to employment.

 To enhance personal and professional growth of our clients, The Carpenter’s Shop offers extensive training in life skills, interpersonal development and work readiness.
 TCS currently runs a Small Business Ownership course in Car washing with the aim of setting up unemployed people in their own car wash businesses and earning a minimum of